 With the Aquatimer, IWC marks the beginning of a successful series of diver's watches.
 Water-resistant to an unprecedented 20 bar, it is the watch of choice for professional use underwater.
 The Yacht Club Automatic is unveiled at the Basel Watch Show.

 IWC is involved in the development of the Beta 21 quartz movement, a wristwatch calibre with quartz control (frequency 8192 hertz).
 It marks a watch-making revolution.
 The Da Vinci is the first IWC wristwatch to feature the Beta 21 quartz movement.

 With the new Ingenieur SL, IWC takes the Ingenieur tradition a step further.

-The unveiling of the 9721 calibre: the first pocket watch from IWC with a calendar and moon phase display.
+The unveiling of the 9721 calibre, the first pocket watch from IWC with a calendar and moon phase display.
 IWC embarks on the construction of its complications.
-These include a series of complicated pocket watches, some of which are also skeletonised.
+These include a series of complicated pocket watches, some of which are also skeletonized.

 IWC produces the world's first chronograph in a titanium case, designed by F. A. Porsche.
 IWC procures its expertise in the machining of titanium through an exchange of ideas with Aérospatiale and other leading technology specialists.

 IWC launches the ultra-rugged Ocean 2000 diver's watch, made of titanium and pressure-resistant to 200 bar.

 The Da Vinci from IWC is the first chronograph to feature a perpetual calendar that is mechanically programmed for the next 500 years and can be set merely by turning the crown.
 Another exclusive feature is the four-digit year display.